-On October 21, 2003, the PBGC filed a complaint with the United States District Court for the Northern District of West Virginia (the "District Court") at Civil Action No. 5:03-CV241 seeking, inter alia, on order (1) appointing the PBGC as the statutory trustee of the Weirton Steel Corporation Pension Plan, (2) terminating the Weirton Steel Pension Plan, and (3) establishing October 21, 2003 as the termination date of the Weirton Steel Corporation Pension Plan.
-On or about November 5, 2003, the Board of Directors of Weirton voted to consent to the termination of the Weirton Steel Corporation Pension Plan effective as of October 21, 2003.
-By Order of the District Court dated November 21, 2003, the Pension Plan was terminated at which time the PBGC took over administration of the Pension Plan.
+On October 21, 2003, the PBGC filed a complaint with the United States District Court for the Northern District of West Virginia (the "District Court") at Civil Action No. 5:03-CV241 seeking, inter alia, on order (1) appointing the PBGC as the statutory trustee of the Pension Plan, (2) terminating the Pension Plan, and (3) establishing October 21, 2003 as the termination date of the Pension Plan.
+On or about November 5, 2003, the Board of Directors of Weirton voted to consent to the termination of the

+Pension Plan effective as of October 21, 2003.
+Weirton and the PBGC executed a trusteeship agreement on November 12, 2003, pursuant to which Weirton consented to the PBGC becoming the trustee of the Pension Plan.
+On November 21, 2003, the District Court action was dismissed.